AIARE Level 1 with Classroom

 Required Gear: Full alpine touring/splitboard setup.
 Full winter backcountry gear.
 For more details, see our Gear List on this page.

-Prerequisites: (1) Students must be able to confidently ski/ride black runs at the resort.
-While not all of the terrain we will be traveling in is steep, it is essential to be able to safely negotiate unpredictable snow conditions and avoid obstacles in all weather conditions.
-(2) Students should be familiar with uphill travel (skinning) and transitions.
-If you are new to backcountry skiing or splitboarding, we highly recommend taking our one day Introduction to Backcountry Skiing or Splitboarding courses prior to taking any avalanche awareness courses.
+(2) Students MUST be familiar with uphill travel (skinning) and transitions.
+Touring with experienced partners or “uphilling” at the resort are great ways to practice touring prior to taking an AIARE course.
+If you are new to backcountry skiing or splitboarding, we highly recommend taking our one day Introduction to Backcountry Skiing or Splitboarding courses prior to taking any AIARE courses.
 By having your uphill and ski/riding technique dialed, you can better focus on snowpack evaluation and terrain recognition during the field sessions of your AIARE course.
-Either AIARE I and AIARE Avalanche Rescue can be taken first or without the other.

 Maximum Group Size: 6 students to 1 instructor.